 Infertility is a condition of the reproductive system that prevents the conception of children.
-It affects approximately 6.1 million individuals throughout the United States.
+It affects approximately 10-15% of couples throughout the United States.
 The diagnosis of infertility is usually given to couples who have been attempting to conceive for at least 1 year without success.

 Finally, for the pregnancy to progress to full term the embryo must be healthy and the woman’s hormonal environment adequate for its development.
 If just one of these factors is impaired, infertility can be the result.

 It is a common assumption that infertility is primarily related to the woman.
 In reality, only one-third of infertility cases are related to the woman alone.
 Statistically, one-third of infertility problems are related to men and the remaining one-third is a combination of fertility factors involving both partners or unknown causes.
 Unknown causes account for approximately twenty percent of infertility cases.

 The most common causes of male infertility are azoospermia (no sperm cells are produced) and oligospermia (few sperm cells are produced).
 Sometimes, sperm cells are malformed or they die before they can reach the egg.
 In rare cases, infertility in men is caused by a genetic disease such as cystic fibrosis or a chromosomal abnormality.

 For men with low sperm count or motility issues, clinically proven supplements are available that can improve sperm parameters.
 Shop Male Supplements

 The most common cause of female infertility is ovulation disorders.
 Problems with ovulation affect about 25% of all infertility situations.
 Other causes of female infertility include blocked fallopian tubes, which can happen when a woman has had pelvic inflammatory disease or endometriosis; Congenital anomalies (birth defects) involving the structure of the uterus, and uterine fibroids which are associated with repeated miscarriages; and aging, since the ability for ovaries to produce eggs tends to decline with age, especially after the age of 35.